zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

         </div>
     </script>

-We have moved the template off to an ASP.NET MVC partial, so keep the code clean, and allow reuse of the template between pages, then imported it with:
+We moved the template to an ASP.NET MVC partial to keep the code clean and allow reuse of the template between pages.
+The partial was then included with:

     @Html.Partial("_AlbumListTemplatePartial")